lucifit/lucifit.github.io/pricing.md

 layout: page
 ---
 # Pricing List
-**Free** 15 minutes consultation (Face to face, by phone or  via chat).
+15 minutes consultation (Face to face, by phone or  via chat) **Free**.

 ## Osteopathy - Massage
 If you have any questions or concerns, feel free to reach out!
-Please note: Home visits may incur a surcharge of £10
+Please note: Home visits may incur a surcharge of **£10**
 - Osteopathy Initial Consultation & Treatment 1hr: **£110**
 - Osteopathy Follow Up Treatment 45mins: **£90**
 - Osteopathy Follow Up Treatment 30mins: **£60**